 |Wesley Sundquist, Ph.D., Professor||Department of Medicinal Chemistry|

 The function of the committee is to evaluate the quality of existing cores, and to recommend both the creation of new cores and the termination of outdated ineffective cores.
 This is accomplished in part by periodic surveys of faculty needs.
-The most recent survey was conducted in November 2020.
+The most recent survey was conducted in November 2022.
 The oversight committee also provides a venue for discussion of the the operation of particular cores, free of conflicts of interest.
-Recommendations by the oversight committee are transmitted to Will Dere, MD, Vice Dean for Research.
+Recommendations by the oversight committee are transmitted to Rachel Hess, MD, Associate Vice President.

 Make a Payment with Credit Card